opengovfoundation/madison/docs/README.md

 * `Install & Enable MCrypt extension for PHP`
     1. Run `sudo apt-get install php5-mcrypt` to install PHP5-Mcrypt
-    1. Run `sudo php5enmod mcrypt` to enable the Mcrypt module for PHP
+    1. Run `sudo php5enmod mcrypt` to enable the Mcrypt module for PHP.
+If you run into issues, take a look at [this] (http://askubuntu.com/a/460862/496364)

 * `Install PHP-Curl`
     1. Run `sudo apt-get install php5-curl`